Space warfare: Directed-energy weapons

 Weapon systems that fall under this category include lasers, linear particle accelerators or particle-beam based weaponry, microwaves and plasma-based weaponry.
 Particle beams involve the acceleration of charged or neutral particles in a stream towards a target at extremely high velocities, the impact of which creates a reaction causing immense damage.
-Most of these weapons are theoretical or impractical to implement currently, aside from lasers which are starting to be used in terrestrial warfare.
+Most of these weapons are theoretical or impractical to implement currently, aside from lasers which have been used to blind satellites and are starting to be used in terrestrial warfare.
 That said, directed-energy weapons are more practical and more effective in a vacuum (i.e. space) than in the Earth's atmosphere, as in the atmosphere the particles of air interfere with and disperse the directed energy.

-Nazi Germany had a project for such a weapon, considered a wunderwaffe, the sun gun, which would have been an orbital concave mirror able to concentrate the sun's energy on a ground target.
+In the context of space-based deployment, directed-energy weapons can be distinguished as either “high-powered” or “dazzler.”
+High-powered satellite-operated lasers are intended to deal irreversible damage to the sensitive parts, mainly optics, on satellites and have the advantage of being difficult to attribute to an actor.
+Though, it is difficult to confirm the success of an attack.
+Dazzlers are not intended to deal irreversible damage but rather disable a target satellite.
+It maintains the same advantages and disadvantages as the high-powered variant.
+Though such systems not yet functional, the US Defense Intelligence Agency notes that several actors, including the United States, PRC, Russia, and France, are actively pursuing these capabilities.

 Practical considerations

-Space warfare is likely to be done at far bigger distances and speeds than combat on Earth.
+Space warfare is likely to be done at far larger distances and speeds than combat on Earth.
 The vast distances pose big challenges for targeting and tracking, as even light requires a few seconds to cover hundreds of thousands of kilometers.
 For example, if trying to fire on a target at the distance of the Moon from the Earth, one sees the position of the target slightly more than a second earlier.
 Thus even a laser would need ~1.28 seconds, meaning a laser-based weapon system would need to lead a target's apparent position by 1.28×2 = 2.56 seconds.
 A projectile from a railgun recently tested by the US Navy would take over 18 hours to cross that distance, if it travels in a straight line at a constant velocity of 5.8 km/s along its entire trajectory.